MosquitoHunt3r/nmap_xml_to_json/README.md

 Python comes pre-installed in most distros, and we just want some quick and easy json output!

-Since I didn't find any script of this sort online ( that gives GOOD results and/or is written in PYTHON! ), I created my own and decided to share it with the world.
+Since I didn't find any script of this sort online ( that gives GOOD results AND is written in PYTHON! ), I created my own and decided to share it with the world.

 ## HOW TO
 `-f` flag is to specify the xml file location.
 If this is left empty it reads from STDIN\